 Continuing fees apply after the first full year of studies.

-Drama has a policy of providing funding typically at minimum of $10,000 per year to MFA students in their first two years of study.
+Drama has a policy of providing guaranteed funding of $12,000 per year to MFA students in their first year, and $10,000 for their second year of study.
 For international students, typical funding includes $10,000 plus a percentage of the difference between domestic and international tuition and program fees.

 Fees listed here are estimates only, and have been rounded to the nearest dollar.
 These amounts should not be considered accurate.
 All amounts are in Canadian Dollars.